-How market-based pricing forgets about the customer
+How market-based pricing forgets the customer

 As mentioned before, one of the cons to market-based pricing is not understanding your customer base or developing real buyer personas.
 If you develop an ideal customer, but don’t understand the value you can provide, you could be underselling your product.
 Understanding your value and your customer can lead to suitably charging a higher price.

 Depending on your company and your product, a market-based pricing method could be a good fit.
 Nevertheless, we recommend that you always consider market value and always keep your customers top of mind.

 Create a superior product that is well aligned with the market.
 Often times we’ll see organizations pivot tovalue-based pricing—pricing a product or service based on how much the target consumers believe it’s worth.
 Instead of looking inwardly at your company or laterally toward competitors, value-based pricing gives you an outward look.